 Brewing kombucha at home is a fun project that produces a fizzy tea beverage.
 It's a simple process and can save kombucha fans quite a bit of money.
 Even better, you can experiment with it in a variety of ways, from the type of tea to the amount of carbonation, and add an array of flavors to your "vinegar tea."

-Kombucha relies on fermentation, sweet and strong tea an amazing and rather neat organism called a scoby.
+Kombucha relies on fermentation, sweet and strong tea, and an amazing and rather neat organism called a scoby.
 The scoby—an acronym for "symbiotic culture of bacteria and yeast"— is essential for brewing kombucha.
 It's a light brown, opaque, disk-like organism that is thick and rubbery.
 During fermentation, it transforms the tea's sugar into alcohol, carbon dioxide, and acid.
 At the same time, baby scobys grow off the "mother" and these can be used to make kombucha.
 One scoby can be used for a long time and you'll want to discard older layers after a few batches.
 To keep it healthy, all you really have to do is keep brewing kombucha.

 You can obtain a scoby in a variety of ways.
 It's available online and some natural food stores, tea shops, and kombucha brewers have it as well.
 If you know someone who brews kombucha, they may have a scoby to give away.
 A scoby is kept alive and transported in previously brewed kombucha, called the mother tea.
 Be sure to take a sanitized jar if you're going to pick up a scoby locally.

 This is not a quick process, but most of the time involved requires nothing from you; just let it sit and do its thing.
 You do need to have a few supplies, maintain a clean working environment, and monitor its progress, though it's all relatively easy.
-The reward is an effervescent, sweet-tart, and healthy drink that you made yourself and one that you can keep going for as long as you like.
+The reward is an effervescent, sweet-tart drink that you made yourself and one that you can keep going for as long as you like.

 For Starter Tea: